 SAS: Developed by the SAS Institute, the SAS Viya software suite can mine, manage, retrieve and alter data from different sources, including web, social media and marketing analytics.
 The software performs a statistical analysis of your data to provide customer intelligence to small and midsize businesses.

-Kissmetrics: Kissmetrics was designed to help businesses increase their marketing ROI by identifying customer behaviors.
-You’ll gain insights to better understand, segment and effectively engage your customers.
+Kissmetrics: Kissmetrics was designed to help businesses measure and improve their marketing ROI by tracking and analyzing customer behaviors.
+With these insights, you can better understand, segment and engage your audience more effectively.

 InsightSquared: InsightSquared connects to your business software to automatically collect data and generate actionable insights.
 The platform integrates with Salesforce, Google Analytics, QuickBooks, Zendesk and more to provide marketing, staffing and sales analytics.

-Watson Analytics: IBM’s Watson analytics products make advanced, predictive business analytics accessible to small business owners without data science experience.
-The platform can integrate a vast data set from multiple departments, including sales, finance, marketing and human resources, and identify patterns and potential problems.
+Watsonx: IBM’s Watsonx products make advanced, predictive business analytics accessible to small business owners without data science experience.
+The platform can integrate a vast data set from multiple departments, including sales, finance, marketing and human resources and identify patterns and potential problems.

 7. Present the data you’ve gathered and analyzed.